GT-Machine-Learning-COVID-19/COVID-Prediction/README.md

 # CS4641 - New COVID-19 Case Prediction
 ## Team Members: Matt Chen, Chima Okechukwu, Trevor Pope, and Sho Szczepaniuk
 Our society is facing an unprecedented pandemic, and we are interested in applying machine learning techniques to predict future COVID-19 cases in counties across the US.
+The United States currently has over 200,000 deaths and over 7.5 million coronavirus cases [1].
 We will use unsupervised and supervised learning to predict a county's 2-day, 5-day, and 1-week COVID-19 cases.

 ## Summary Figure
 One infographic that summarizes our goal apparently (at a later date though)